[Skip to Content]

 The equality delivery system (EDS2) is a tool available to all NHS organisations to enable them to assess and grade their equality performance and to respond to the requirements of the public sector equality duty, therefore the Trust uses this as a framework in advancing equality and diversity.

-Annual reviews are conducted utilising this tool and details of the last assessment is contained within the annual report.
+Annual reviews are conducted utilising this tool and details of the last assessment are contained within biannual update reports that can be found in the documents section below.